Gold, silver and bronze medals, and honourable mentions will be awarded to the overall best entries in each age category.

 UBC Department of Computer Science Award – $150 first place, $100 second place

 The award is given on the basis of the project that best demonstrates the impact of the principles and practices of Computer Science.

 UBC Engineering Physics Award – 1 x $100, 2 x $50

-To be awarded to the science fair project(s) that best embodies applications of physics and engineering physics to providing a solution to a real-world problem
+To be awarded to the Science Fair project(s) that best embodies applications of Physics and Engineering Physics to providing a technology solution to a real-world problem.

 UBC School of Population & Public Health Award – $100

 Awarded to the best project that identifies and attempts to control hazards to human health in the workplace, urban environmental, or recreational environment.
-Eligible projects can be at either the Junior, Intermediate or Senior level.
+Eligible projects can be at any level.

 To be awarded for the best use of statistical methods in data collection and analysis.
 One award at each of the Junior, Intermediate and Senior grade level.

 UBC Zoology Award – $150 first place, $100 second place

 To be awarded for the best project that exemplifies any of the research areas that are the focus of the UBC Department of Zoology: Ecology, Evolution, Organismal Biology, and Cell & Developmental Biology.